 Shoot The Moon (1982) Official Trailer – Albert Finney, Diane Keaton Movie HD, Movieclips Classic Trailers

-In feature films he played amongst others, an American Daddy Warbucks in Annie and a Belgian in Hercule Poirot in Murder on the Orient Express.
+In feature films he played amongst others, an American Daddy Warbucks in Annie (1982) and a Belgian in Hercule Poirot in Murder on the Orient Express (1974).
 His film swan song in a memorable wee moment in Skyfall (2012), but not sadly as a Bond bad guy.
 But with a wee Scottish connection with the spy.
 With Finney spotted in those final scenes.
-However for me it was one of his many film roles from the 1980s that I remember him most.
+However, for me, it was one of his many film roles from the 1980s that I remember him most.

-As a near teen, I’d adored his heartwarming role in the Annie as Daddy Warbucks.
+As a near teen, I’d adored his heartwarming role in the Annie movie as Daddy Warbucks.
 Yet another of his more heartrending patriarchal roles from the 1980s that made a much stronger impact on me.
-This was in his multi Award nominated dramatic role as George Dunlap in Shoot the Moon (1982).
-This film an underrated Alan Parker directed film and written by Bo Goldman.
-Goldman, the man who also wrote the screenplay for one of Realweegiemidget favourites One Flew over the Cuckoo’s Nest (1975).
+This was in his multi Award-nominated dramatic role as George Dunlap in Shoot the Moon (1982).
+This film award-nominated is an underrated Alan Parker directed film and written by Bo Goldman.
+Goldman, the man who also wrote the screenplay for a Realweegiemidget favourite One Flew over the Cuckoo’s Nest (1975).

 In a nutshell, for the Shoot the Moon movie. we head to Marin County, California and the man-made home of the Dunlap family.
 George Dunlap’s a writer – who refurbished their old rambling house – unhappily married to Faith (Diane Keaton) with the pair parents to four wee daughters.
 One of which is played by Tina Yothers from Family Ties (1982-89) and more notably Dana Hill, also Audrey from National Lampoon’s European Vacation (1985).
-The other two grew up to be an actress in Edtv (1989), Viveka Davis and Tracey Gold from Growing Pains (1985-92).
+The other two grew up to be an actress in Edtv (1989) named Viveka Davis and Tracey Gold from Growing Pains (1985-92).

 Anyway, with him busy as an award-winning writer, she’s brought up the girls.
 Then after 15 years of marriage, George is revealed to be having an affair.
-Faith confronts him on this, meanwhile their eldest daughter, Sherry (Hill) reels from learning of his affair.
-Sherry having discovered this by accident this after eavesdropping on his phone call to his other woman.
+Faith confronts him on this.
+Meanwhile, their eldest daughter, Sherry (Hill) is in shock after learning about his affair.
+Sherry having discovered this by accident after eavesdropping on his phone call to his other woman.

 “It required personal acting; I had to dig into myself.
 When you have to expose yourself and use your own vulnerability, you can get a little near the edge.
 Scenes where Diane Keaton and I really have to go at each other reminded me of times when my own behavior has been monstrous.

 Other memories of Finney include watching him in Murder on the Orient Express (1974).
 As my second favourite Poirot – after Peter Ustinov – Finney headed a cast of 1970s lovelies.
-All starring in his in this Agatha Christie who dunnit ensemble in this my favourite adaptation.
-With a murder on a train, where everyone’s a suspect.
-Finney starring as the Belgian detective – under a ton of make up – and interrogating those suspects.
-Suspects played by everyone from Ingrid Bergman to Lauren Bacall, and Anthony Perkins to Michael York.
-The film set in the glamorous 1920s with some fantastic costumes.
-More on this film HERE.
+All starring in his in this Agatha Christie whodunnit ensemble in this my favourite adaptation.
+With murder on a train, where everyone’s a suspect.